- Search The Registry

 The police and the FBI continually harassed Brown.
 He was arrested in 1967 for transporting weapons across state lines while under indictment, though he was never formally notified of that charge.

-Al-Amin is a strict Sunni Muslim in his interpretation of the Koran and his followers make aggressive outreach efforts to college campuses, malls, and the surrounding community.
-Al-Amin’s Mosque operates its own 300-student school as well.
-Currently the 57-year-old Al-Amin is in a Georgia jail awaiting another trial.
-Al-Amin is accused of killing Fulton County Deputy Ricky Kinchen and wounding Deputy Aldranon English as they tried to serve him with an arrest warrant at his grocery store in west Atlanta on March 16, 2000.
+Al-Amin is a strict Sunni Muslim in his interpretation of the Koran, and his followers make aggressive outreach efforts to college campuses, malls, and the surrounding community.
+Al-Amin’s Mosque operates its 300-student school as well.
+Currently, the 70-plus-year-old Al-Amin is in a Georgia jail awaiting another trial.
+Al-Amin is accused of killing Fulton County Deputy Ricky Kinchen and wounding Deputy Aldranon English.
+They tried to serve him with an arrest warrant at his grocery store in west Atlanta on March 16, 2000.

 In 2004, the Georgia Supreme Court unanimously ruled to uphold al-Amin's conviction.
-In August 2007, he was transferred from state custody to Federal custody because Georgia officials decided that al-Amin is too high-profile an inmate for the Georgia prison system to handle.
-He was moved to a Federal transfer facility in Oklahoma pending assignment to a Federal penitentiary.
+In August 2007, he was transferred from state custody to federal custody because Georgia officials decided that al-Amin is too high-profile an inmate for the Georgia prison system to handle.
+He was moved to a federal transfer facility in Oklahoma pending assignment to Federal prison.
 On October 21, 2007, al-Amin was transferred to the ADX Florence supermax prison in Florence, Colorado.
-In March 2018, he was transferred at the United States Penitentiary, Tucson.
+In March 2018, he was transferred to the United States Penitentiary, Tucson.

 Al-Amin had the possibility of retrial through the 11th Circuit Court of Appeals.
 The investigative journalist, Hamzah Raza, wrote of the confession of a man named Otis Jackson that could exonerate Al-Amin.
 However, the 11th Circuit Court of Appeals rejected his appeal on July 31, 2019.
 In April 2020, the U.S. Supreme Court declined to hear an appeal from al-Amin.